 Your AC unit uses a chemical refrigerant to move warmth within your home outside.
 This makes your home chilled and relaxing.
 The model of refrigerant used in residential air conditioner has been modified a couple of times as time has passed, keeping in touch with technological breakthroughs and environmental regards.

-All new home AC units have R410a, also known as Puron.
+All new home AC units in Elkhart have R410a, also known as Puron.
 But this refrigerant will subsequently be discontinued.
-This is a result of a continuous focus on restricting compounds known to impact the environment.
+This is a result of a continuous focus on restricting compounds known to negatively impact the environment.

 To understand the “why” that drives air conditioning restrictions, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million houses in the U.S. have air conditioners, according to the U.S. Department of Energy.